 Lake Fairfax Park

-If you're looking to have an entire day of family fun, Lake Fairfax Park is the perfect place to enjoy a picnic.
+If you're looking to have an entire day of family fun, Lake Fairfax Park is the perfect place to enjoy a picnic and was another one on Washington Post's list of Best Picnic Spots in the DC area.
 Start the afternoon with a lakeside lunch along the edge of the 20-acre Lake Fairfax.
 Afterward, cool off at The Water Mine Family Swimmin' Hole - an outdoor on-site waterpark with more than an acre of slides, flumes, sprays, showers, floatables, and an interactive water playground!
 Aside from splash-filled adventures, the park also boasts opportunities for hiking, fishing, boating, camping, and more.

 The Winery at Bull Run